-The North American standard (NEMA) specified the recommended design of a 240 volt neutral to be able to handle 1/3 of a turn on either conductor.
-That means, to pull off a turn on a single conductor or wire the neutral wire must be able to handle ½ the rated current.
+The North American standard (NEMA) specified the recommended design of a 240 volt neutral to be able to handle split phase on either conductor.
+That means, to pull off a turn on a single conductor or wire the neutral wire must be able to handle the rated current.

 Although this post is very technical we hope it helps understand what size wire for 240 volts.

 link to Alternator Wattage